 - Support a productive and positive classroom teaching environment

 PRAISE uses detective analogies to teach social cognitive strategies for paying better attention to one’s own arousal signs, others’ behavior, and the social environment.
-These strategies are depicted and practiced through teaching modalities such as culturally-specific cartoons, videotapes, and role plays.
+These strategies are depicted and practiced through teaching modalities such as culturally-specific cartoons, videos, and role plays.

 Examples of detective strategies as depicted through cartoons.
 At left: CIA – A strategy used to encourage youth to stay calm instead of quickly reacting; At right: FBI – A strategy employed to notice others’ Face and Body, and Information in the environment, to determine intent.

 With support from Pew Charitable Trusts, PRAISE is being conducted with 800 3rd to 5th grade youth and 26 teachers in three urban schools within West/Southwest Philadelphia from 2016-2019.

 PRAISE is designed to prevent aggressive behavior among 3rd to 5th grade students within the urban school context.
 PRAISE and F2F were developed in partnership with African-American girls who attend schools in urban environments and their teachers, parents, and community members to be scientifically grounded, developmentally appropriate, and culturally relatable for African-American elementary school students.